erdii/build-caddy/README.md

 # autobuild-caddy

-builds caddy with the specified plugins from `plugins.txt`
+Builds [caddy](https://caddyserver.com/) with the specified plugins from `plugins.txt`.

+If you want to support [caddy](https://caddyserver.com/), consider buying a license or sponsoring their project!

+I am in no way associated or affiliated with the original project.

 ## requirements